- Solicitors For Business

 - The development of too many eggs in the ovaries, known as ovarian hyperstimulation syndrome

-- Ectopic pregnancy (where the embryo develops in the fallopian tubes and not the womb)
+- Ectopic pregnancy (where the embryo develops in the fallopian tubes instead of the womb)

-Although they do not happen too often, there have been a number of high-profile cases involving IVF mix ups.
+Although these do not happen often, there have been a number of high-profile cases involving IVF mix-ups.
 These have included:

-- A white couple who gave birth to black twins
+- A white couple giving birth to black twins

-- An administration error that led to eggs from three women being implanted with sperm from the wrong men, which meant they had to go through more IVF cycles
+- Eggs from three women being implanted with sperm from the wrong men due to an administration error, which meant they had to go through more IVF cycles

 - An equipment failure that destroyed the sperm samples of six male patients